-- Security Audit, - Communication,
+- Security Audit,

+- Communication,

 - Cryptographic Support,

 - User Data Protection,

 - Identification and Authentication,

 - Security Management,

 - Privacy,

 - Protection of the TSF, and

 - Trusted Path / Channels.

-The security policy of the TOE (with contact-based or USB interface) smart card with a Java Card operating system is to provide basic security functionalities to be used by the smart card applications thus providing an overall smart card system security.
+The security policy of the TOE, a smart card with a Java Card operating system (OS), is to provide basic security functionalities to be used by smart card applications, thus providing overall smart card system security.

-The TOE implements physical and logical security functionality in order to protect user data stored and operated on the smart card when used in a hostile environment.
+The TOE implements physical and logical security functionality in order to protect user data stored and operated on the smartcard when used in a hostile environment.
 Hence the TOE maintains integrity and confidentiality of code and data stored in its memories and the different CPU modes with the related capabilities for configuration and memory access and for integrity, the correct operation and the confidentiality of security functionality provided by the TOE.
-Therefore the TOEs policy is to protect against malfunction, leakage, physical manipulation and probing.
-Besides, the TOE's life-cycle is supported as well as the user identification whereas the abuse of functionality is prevented.
-Furthermore, random number generation as well as specific cryptographic services are being provided to be securely used by the smart card embedded software.
+Therefore, the TOEs policy is to protect against malfunction, leakage, physical manipulation and probing.
+Besides, the TOE's life-cycle is supported as well as the user Identification whereas the abuse of functionality is prevented.

+Furthermore, random numbers generation as well as specific cryptographic services are being provided to be securely used by the applications.

-Specific details concerning the above mentioned security policies can be found in Section 8 of the Security Target [6] and [7].
+Specific details concerning the above mentioned security policies can be found in Section 8 of the Security Target [6] and [9]).